💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

-AT&T Business Internet Review: 2018
+AT&T Business Internet Review 2023

-AT&T business internet: best for small and new businesses
+AT&T business internet: Best for small and new businesses

 New businesses tend to have minimal internet needs.
 And if you have only a couple of connected devices, you can probably get away with speeds in the 25 to 50 Mbps range.
 At the base level, you can download large files and provide Wi-Fi for your employees and customers.
-At 50 Mbps, you can also stream videos interruption-free and hold video conferences with clients and partners.
+At 50 Mbps, you can also stream videos interruption-free and hold videoconferences with clients and partners.

 What you should know about AT&T business internet

 With origins dating back to Alexander Graham Bell, AT&T is a global telecommunications organization and Fortune 500 company.
-Today, the company boasts the most revenue of any communications corporation in the world and provides phone, television, and internet services across the globe.2
+Today, the company boasts the most revenue of any communications corporation in the world and provides phone, television, and high-speed internet services across the globe.2

 Here’s what our research on AT&T business internet turned up, both the good and the not-so-great.

 AT&T’s business internet pricing and speed breakdown by plan

 AT&T business fiber offers speeds up to 5 gigabit per second (5 Gbps)—some of the fastest speeds currently available.
 AT&T’s business fiber plans even include symmetrical upload and download speeds.
 If you frequently use VoIP and video teleconferencing, choose a symmetrical fiber plan.